Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/getting-started/connection-approval.md

 If connection approval is enabled.
 Any messages sent before a connection is setup are silently ignored.

 #### Connection Data
 If Encryption is enabled, the connection handshake with the buffer will be encrypted AND authenticated.
 (AES-256 encryption and HMAC-SHA-256 authentication).
 Please note that if the key exchange is not signed, a man in the middle attack can be done.
-If you plan on sending authentication tokens such as steam tickets.
-It's strongly suggested that you sign the handshake.
+If you plan on sending authentication tokens such as steam tickets, it's strongly suggested that you sign the handshake.